 - 8.1 The JAS will recruit volunteers for specific roles when it has vacancies for those roles.
-Volunteers may be required to support the 'core' functions of the JAS i.e. on-going tasks such as cataloguing and preservation activities, or they may be recruited for a specific project (often externally funded) which will have a completion date. - 8.2 Volunteering tasks will be regularly reviewed and may cease or be altered. - 8.3 Role descriptions, role skill requirements and task outlines will be created and vacancies for each role will be advertised. - 8.4 Potential volunteers will be asked to apply for the vacant roles and suitable candidates will be invited for an informal visit to the building to discuss the role. - 8.5 Where there are several applicants for a role it will be necessary to assess the skills of the applicants against the criteria to provide the role to the most suitable applicant.
-The other applicants will be informed and their names will be retained for 6 months (with their permission) in the event that other suitable roles become available.
+Volunteers may be required to support the 'core' functions of the JAS i.e. on-going tasks such as cataloguing and preservation activities, or they may be recruited for a specific project (often externally funded) which will have a completion date. - 8.2 Volunteering tasks will be regularly reviewed and may cease or be altered. - 8.3 Role descriptions, role skill requirements and task outlines will be created and vacancies for each role will be advertised. - 8.4 Potential volunteers will be asked to apply for the vacant roles and suitable candidates will be invited for an informal visit to the building to discuss the role, or may meet with the project's supervisor online. - 8.5 Where there are several applicants for a role it will be necessary to assess the skills of the applicants against the criteria to provide the role to the most suitable applicant.
+The other applicants will be informed, and their names will be retained for 6 months (with their permission) in the event that other suitable roles become available. - 8.6 In appropriate circumstances, volunteers will be asked to complete a Disclosure and Barring Service check.
+The outcome of the check will be shared with the potential volunteer's supervisor, and any risks associated with their service will be evaluated.